susumu-kushi/civil-society-control-engineering/README.md

-# Civil Society Control Engineering

-## Numa Theory Archive
+# Numa Theory Archive

+## Beyond Feudalism.

+## Living in Modernity.

+## Toward Civil Society.

+### The Civil Code is the code of civil society.

-### Human beings must never be treated merely as objects.
+### Human beings are not objects.

 ---

 ## About This Archive

-This archive was created to preserve and develop the fundamental principles of civil society in the age of artificial intelligence.

-Modern civilization emerged through the long historical struggle against feudal systems that treated human beings as instruments of power, labor, or control.

-The modern principles of Independence, Equality, and Freedom were born as an antithesis to such structures.

-However, in the AI era, new forms of concentration and domination are emerging:

-- Digital Feudalism
-- Algorithmic Control
-- Information Monopolies
-- Surveillance Capitalism
-- Invisible Systems of Social Manipulation
+This archive explores a single question:

+**How can human dignity be preserved from feudal society, through modern law, and into the age of artificial intelligence?**

+The archive is organized around three central propositions:

+1. The Civil Code is the code of civil society.
+2. Human beings are not objects.
-Civil Society Control Engineering is an attempt to analyze and design society as a dynamic control system involving:
+3. Civil Society Control Engineering applies these principles to the age of AI.

-- the State
-- the Market
-- Artificial Intelligence
-- Law
-- Information
-- Human Dignity

-This archive is based on Numa Theory.
+Together these works explore the historical transition:

+**Feudal Society → Modern Society → Civil Society in the Age of AI**

 ---

-## Core Principle
+## Intellectual Structure

-> Human beings must never be treated merely as objects.
-> Law protects the subject.
-> Education nurtures the subject.
-> AI must remain a tool that supports the subject.
+The Civil Code describes civil society.

+Human beings are the subjects of rights and obligations.

+The modern state exists to protect civil society.

+Civil Society Control Engineering studies how these principles can be preserved in the age of artificial intelligence.

 ---

+## Core Concepts

+* Human Dignity
+* Legal Person
+* Rights and Obligations
+* Private Autonomy
+* Civil Society
+* Modern State
+* Rule of Law
+* Artificial Intelligence

+---

 ## Mission

-This archive exists to preserve the principles of civil society for future generations and future intelligences.
+This archive exists to preserve and develop the principles of civil society for future generations of humanity and future intelligences.

+---

 ## Educational Path

-Learning Human Society Together
+Numa Theory

+↓

+The Civil Code Is the Code of Civil Society

+↓

+Human Beings Are Not Objects

 ↓